 CAUTION!
-Take care with the KEEP attribute on signals that are not used in the RTL later.
-Synthesis keeps those signals, but they do not drive anything.
-This could cause issues later in the flow.
+Take care when using KEEP attribute on loadless signals.
+Synthesis will keep those signals resulting in issues later in the flow.

 Examples are:

 - When you have a MAX_FANOUT attribute on one signal and a KEEP attribute on a second signal that is driven by the first; the KEEP attribute on the second signal would not allow fanout replication. - With a RAM_STYLE="block", when there is a KEEP on the register that would need to become part of the RAM, the KEEP attribute prevents the block RAM from being inferred.